German Cabinet meets to approve financial aid after flooding

 Germany’s Cabinet is meeting to decide on a package of immediate aid for victims of last week’s floods and consider longer-term plans to rebuild devastated areas

-BERLIN -- Germany's Cabinet is meeting Wednesday to decide on a package of immediate aid for victims of last week's floods and consider longer-term plans to rebuild devastated areas.
+BERLIN -- Germany's Cabinet met Wednesday to decide on a package of immediate aid for victims of last week's floods and consider longer-term plans to rebuild devastated areas.

 Chancellor Angela Merkel and ministers are expected to approve a package of around 400 million euros ($472 million), financed half by the federal government and half by Germany's state governments, to help people deal with the immediate aftermath of the flooding and repair some of the damage.